DBonbon/Wagtail-Teki/docs/setting-up-deployment-with-circleci.md

 - An understanding of what [Ansible](https://www.ansible.com/overview/how-ansible-works) is
 - An understanding of what a [Ansible Playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) is
 - An understanding of what [Public Key Authentication](https://www.ssh.com/ssh/public-key-authentication) are
-- A fully generated Pipit project
+- A fully generated teki project
 - Access to two separate environments for stage and production
 - You have performed application provisioning on both your stage and production environments by running the ansible playbook `provision.yml`
 - A Circle CI account